asleep-cult/typethon/README.md

 # Classes, Functions, (and in the future, Traits) can be parametrically polymorphic
 # However, a class can only be polymorphic over an attribute, and functions
-# can only be polymorphic over an argument.
-A trait could be polymorphic over any
+# can be polymorphic over an argument or the return value.
+A trait could be polymorphic
-# arbitrary type T.
+# over any arbitrary type T.

 def identity(x: |T|) -> T:
     return x